-REVIEWS AND PERSONAL OPINIONS
+REVIEWS AND PERSONAL REACTIONS

-“Albert Brussee is a musical explorer and a solid researcher, as the recently 70 years old editor of the Piano Bulletin has more than once proved in the form of his countless and comprehensive articles.
+“Albert Brussee is a musical explorer and a solid researcher, as the recently 70-year-old editor of the Piano Bulletin has more than once proved in the form of his countless and comprehensive articles.
 With his new CD, entitled En première, he shows that he is an excellent interpreter of unknown treasures of the piano literature, too.
 Indeed, all the works played are first recordings, at least, as far as the works of J.S. and C.J.P.
 Bach are concerned, on a modern grand piano.
 The other pieces by Czerny, whose Nocturne opus 647 proves that this composer could do more than write studies, Liszt (sketches discovered and reconstructed by Brussee), Bernhard van den Sigtenhorst Meyer (five early works), Debussy’s Prélude de ‘La damoiselle élue’ and Les offrandes oubliées by Messiaen are all CD premières.
 This repertoire is therefore very attractive, but it is above all the intensely musical, well-thought-over but never schoolish way of interpreting, with which the pianist manages to fascinate his listeners.
 Albert Brussee would not have been Albert Brussee if he did not provide the CD with detailed explanations.”

 Christo Lelie in Piano Bulletin 2016-2.
 (Translated from the Dutch)

 “(…) I immediately noticed the beautiful, fairly direct, warm yet clear sound of the recording.
 Actually, technically speaking, this is a beauty of a recording!
-At least as important, if not more, is of course the way the compositions are performed.
+At least as important, if not more so, is of course the way the compositions are performed.
 I really enjoyed the clarity (partly due to your modest and well-dosed pedal use!), the exquisite tone, precision, phrasing and articulation in the works of father and son Bach.
 The pieces by Van den Sigtenhorst Meyer I find very interesting: you play them in a visual, impressionistic way and with a beautiful touch!
 Mazeppa is also well played, the dramatic atmosphere is excellent.
-La Damoiselle élue by Debussy is a calm, atmospheric work, which you apparantly have great affinity with: playing everything in a very controlled way and giving the music the space it needs.
+La Damoiselle élue by Debussy is a calm, atmospheric work, which you apparently have great affinity with: playing everything in a very controlled way and giving the music the space it needs.
 And you always tell a genuine musical story with the notes!”

 Joop Celis, concert pianist and main subject teacher at the conservatories in Maastricht and Leusden in a personal letter (e-mail of 2 August 2016; published with his permission.)
 (Translated from the Dutch)